glennhenry/cs-notes/docs/internet-and-web/03-javascript/javascript.md

 `package.json` is the file used in Node.js projects to define the metadata, dependencies, and scripts for the project.
 NPM will read the dependencies' property in `package.json` and downloads and installs the listed modules and all their dependencies.

-Here is an example package.json file :
+Here is an example package.json file:

 ```json
 {